Yesharah Society

-The Yesharah Society is a social organization of the Church of Jesus Christ of Latter-day Saints (LDS Church) for females who have returned from serving as church missionaries.
-The organization was created in December 1928 under the name "Y Missionary Women" ("Y" referring to Brigham Young University (BYU)).
-In 1932, the name of the society was changed to "Yesharah", a Hebrew word meaning "upright, just, good, or pleasing".
-The Yesharah Society reached its peak in popularity in the 1950s and 1960s, but began to decline at the end of the 20th century.
+The Yesharah Society is a social organization of the Church of Jesus Christ of Latter-day Saints (LDS Church) for women who have returned from serving as missionaries.
+The organization was created in December 1928 under the name Y Missionary Women.
+In 1932, the name of the society was changed to Yesharah, a Hebrew word meaning upright, just, good, or pleasing.
+The Yesharah Society reached its peak popularity in the 1950s and 1960s, but began to decline at the end of the 20th century.
 Although the organization still exists today, most of the chapters are beginning to fade away.

+History

 Beginnings

 Single Latter-day Saint women have been missionaries for the LDS Church since 1898, when Amanda Inez Knight Allen and Lucy Jane Brimhall Knight received their calling to serve in the British Isles.
-However, the number of women serving missions for the church were few until the early 1920s.
-In 1915, the First Presidency, consisting of Joseph F. Smith, Anthon H. Lund, and Charles W. Penrose, stated that they were "greatly in need of lady missionaries in the United States Missions".
-With a growing number of returning female missionaries, there became a both a need and a desire to form an organization of returned women missionaries.
+However, few women were missionaries until the early 1920s.
+In 1915, the First Presidency, Joseph F. Smith, Anthon H. Lund, and Charles W. Penrose, stated that they were "greatly in need of lady missionaries in the United States Missions".
+With a growing number of returning missionary women, there was a need and a desire to form an organization of returned women missionaries.

-The Yesharah Society did not begin as an independent group, however.
-From 1915 to 1929, female returned missionaries were included with male returned missionaries in the Young Doctors of Divinity Club, or Y.D.D.
+The Yesharah Society did not begin as an independent group: from 1915 to 1929, both female and male returned missionaries were included in the Young Doctors of Divinity Club, or Y.D.D.
 On November 11, 1928, the YDD was invited to reorganize as part of the Friars' Club, an all-male Christian organization.
-An initial vote was taken by the Y.D.D. on the issue and the motion to join the Friars' Club failed.
-However, several of the male members of the Y.D.D. and the University of Utah Friars' Club attempted to push ahead with the reorganization anyway.
+An initial vote was taken by the Y.D.D. on the issue, and the motion to join the Friars' Club failed.
+However, several of the male members of the Y.D.D. and the University of Utah Friars' Club attempted this reorganization anyway.
 Finally, BYU President Franklin S. Harris assessed the situation and stated that the Y.D.D. would only be able to reorganize into the Friars' Club if the "lady missionaries" were reorganized into their own club as well.